Crunch-io/ta-da/content/dev/features/tabulation-api.md

 no_profiles = false
 no_yougov = false
 +++
-A new programmatic way to work with aggregated data.

 The Tabulation API provides a programmatic way to work with aggregated data directly, removing the need to process respondent-level data.
 Built for teams that need survey insights on their terms, this API feeds cross-tabulations directly into your dashboards, data warehouses, and reporting workflows.

 ## What is the Tabulation API?